INTRODUCTION

 WSSC Water

-• Fund projects whose purpose is to support the extensive water and sewer infrastructure and numerous support facilities, including addressing regulatory changes, regulatory mandates, health and safety issues, and business risk exposure.
+- Continue funding capital projects whose purpose is to support the extensive water and sewer infrastructure and numerous support facilities, including addressing regulatory changes, regulatory mandates, health and safety issues and business risk exposure.

-• Expansion of the consolidated Laboratory Division Building and replacement of equipment in the building to accommodate increased workload.
+- Expand the consolidated Laboratory Division building and replace equipment in the building to accommodate increased workload.

-• Replacement and upgrade of assets at the WSSC Water Support Center.
+- Replace and upgrade assets at the WSSC Water Support Center.

-• Support implementation of a new County Building Network Wiring program to upgrade network wiring and equipment in County-owned buildings to eliminate bottlenecks and allow County users to fully utilize the FiberNet system.
+- Fund the County Building Network Wiring project to ensure continuity in network wiring and equipment upgrades in County-owned buildings to eliminate bottlenecks and allow County users to fully utilize the FiberNet system.

 General Government